SDGforskning/sdg-strings/README.md

 ## Which SDGs, platforms and languages are covered?

-Currently, we have strings for ten of the SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15.
-The project group are primary contributors for eight of these; an external collaborator from Natural Resources Institute Finland for the other two.
+Currently, we have strings for ten of the SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15 (but are working on more: see "Current status and planned changes").
 If you like our method and could consider contributing, you are welcome to get in touch.

 The strings available at this time are available for two platforms.
 * Those with "WOS" in the file name are formatted in Web of Science syntax (and can be run in the Web of Science Core collection from Clarivate via Advanced Search).
 These are in English.
 While these strings are built for the WoS platform, this work is not affiliated with Web of Science/Clarivate.
 These files contain most of the documentation explaining how we have interpreted the strings and chosen search terms.